 The Safari Awards: Best Ecologically Responsible Property-Finalist 2015

-Please note: A US State Department travel warning for Kenya is currently in effect (click here for more information).
+Please note: We are currently monitoring travel alerts for Nairobi, Kenya.
 We will do our best to alert booked guests to any significant developments about which we are made aware.
 For any questions, please call us at 1-888-701-5486.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.